Chinese Safety & Sustainability Association

 Expert Auditing Services

-improvement plans for clients to achieve high-quality benchmarks; support autonomous operational
+advanced improvement plans for clients to achieve high-quality benchmarks; support

-systems to assist in pursuing excellence in management; facilitate professional knowledge transfer,
+autonomous operational systems to assist in pursuing excellence in management; facilitate

 Verify event information